SpenceFrancois/peakportfolio.ai-open/README.md

 PeakPortfolio connects portfolio optimization, asset-level data, prompt engineering, and context-aware AI—allowing users to express investment goals in their own words and receive a personalized portfolio that is constructed, reviewed, and explained by AI agents.
 The system puts quantitative data into context, then builds a custom portfolio around user intent.

+Built over **8 months by Spencer Francois**, PeakPortfolio.ai demonstrates the integration of portfolio allocation, artificial intelligence, and software engineering into a coherent, easy-to-use system.

+---

 ## Backend Transformation Workflow

 ### 1. Input & Baselines

 The process begins with:
 - User-supplied asset tickers
 - A natural-language investment brief

 A mean-variance optimization (MVO) engine then computes three reference portfolios: